XSEDE/ipf/docs/INSTALL.md

     $ pip install ipf

 One thing to note when installing via pip:  unlike in an RPM install, the files get installed relative to your python installation (whether in a virtualenv or system python).
-For instance, the location IPF expects to find as its IPF_ETC_PATH (/etc/ipf in an RPM install) is relative to the python site-packages directory.
+Notably, ipf_configure_xsede and ipf_workflow end up in the virtualenv's bin directory, and the location IPF expects to find as its IPF_ETC_PATH (/etc/ipf in an RPM install) is relative to the python site-packages directory.

 You can find your site-packages path for the python you used for the pip install with:
 $ python -c 'import sysconfig; print(sysconfig.get_paths()["purelib"])'